 Processes and regulations relevant to all new employees

-Supporting instructions for the start at the new workplace
+Supporting instructions for starting at the new workplace

 Thematic sessions with an experienced employee or supervisor